Metamaze: Adaptive IDP Acquired by Duco

 Insurance

-Banking and insurance were Metamaze's two named primary verticals at the time of acquisition.
-Insurance document automation, policy documents, claims inputs, correspondence, fit the platform's strength in handling variable document structures without preset templates.
+Banking and insurance were Metamaze's two named primary verticals at acquisition.
+Insurance document automation, covering policy documents, claims inputs, and correspondence, fit the platform's strength in handling variable document structures without preset templates.
 Paperbox, another Belgium-based IDP vendor, addresses a similar insurance mailroom automation use case and offers a point of comparison for buyers evaluating regional alternatives.

 Air cargo operations